top of page

 Tree planting

 Tree planting is our primary activity in Australia.
 We reforest cleared land primarily in Northern New South Wales, supporting biodiversity and long-term forest survival.
+We have also established our Enrichment program, generously funded by FAME, to boost biodiversity in existing plantings and recover damaged forests.

 We grow trees in our nursery in Mullumbimby and give a high priority to endangered and critically endangered species as well as those that support native fauna.